 The first step towards a BSN degree at FMU is to fill out an FMU Application and have all official transcripts sent from any previous schools attended, including high school.

-The priority deadline for fall semester upper division applications is March 1st, the priority deadline for spring is October 1st.
+The deadline for spring semester upper division applications is October 1st.

 The Department of Nursing encourages all qualified students to apply for admission.
 Equal educational opportunities are offered to students regardless of race, sex, religion, color, or national origin.